 - Rats are opportunistic feeders that will eat meats, grains, seeds, and much more.

-Dangers of Mice and Rats
+Dangers of Rodents

 Rodent infestations are infamous for being a threat.
 Both rats and mice alike can carry and spread a number of potentially dangerous diseases.
 They also can trigger allergies in people.
 A rodent problem can be a mess to clean up due to the amount of droppings and urine left behind.
 Lastly, they can cause significant damage to your home.
 Both mice and rats will chew through insulation, cardboard, wood, and electrical wiring, which can create a fire hazard in your property.